m-j-andr/PIC-1-Demo/docs/1-File-Management/1-1-files.md

 ### Success??

-You should now be able to open `demo.py` file to see the code
+You should now be able to open `demo.py` to see the code
 ```python
 for s in ['Welcome', 'to', 'PIC', '1!']:
   print(s + ' ', end='')